ahsanHabib567/UniSelectBD/README.md

 # UniSelectBD

 Welcome to UniSelectBD!
 This project is dedicated to providing a comprehensive portal for higher education in Bangladesh.
-Students can explore universities, programs, and plan their study with ease.
+Students can explore universities, and programs, and plan their studies with ease.

 ## Features